deployment-academy/deployment-academy.github.io/content/posts/devsecops/gke-dataplane-v2-network-policies.md

 shippingservice         ClusterIP      10.60.4.213    <none>           50051/TCP      6m
 ```

 You can see the `redis-cart` `ClusterIP` service configured on port `6379`.
-You can verify that this service is fronting the `redis-cart` Pod by checking the label selector:
+You can verify that this service is fronting the `redis-cart` Pod by describing and checking the `selector: app=redis-cart`:

 ```shell
 kubectl describe svc redis-cart